Do Millennials simply have less sales talent than prior generations?

 After conducting tens of thousands of sales talent assessments, we here at The Center for Sales Strategy can assure you that’s not the case.

-In part one of this two-part series, I shared four key differences in how the Millennial generation was raised, insight I gained from Brad Karsh in my never-ending quest to learn more about how to activate Millennials.
+In part one of this two-part series, we shared four key differences in how the Millennial generation was raised, insight that was gained from Brad Karsh in an never-ending quest to learn more about how to activate Millennials.
 These differences explain much of the enormous disconnect between many Millennial workers and their managers today.

-I will start you off with 24 ways to more effectively coach your Millennial seller – should you be open-minded enough to hire one.
-Some of these are straight from the webinar, others are tried-and-true strategies that I’ve been recommending for years while working with sales managers struggling with 20-somethings.
-Feel free to comment and share your own!
+Below are 24 ways to effectively coach your Millennial seller.
+Some of these are straight from Karsh's webinar, others are tried-and-true strategies that have been recommended for years by our Talent Analysts while working with sales managers struggling with 20-somethings.

 24 Ways to Effectively Coach Millennial Salespeople